In The Age Of Hybrid Work, Do Friendships Exist?

 Advertisement

 The success of communities like No More Lonely Friends exemplifies this.
 Twenty-three-year-old founder Marissa Meizz went viral on TikTok after she started a series of meet-ups for people experiencing loneliness and wanting to find friendships post-lockdown.
-Starting by organizing a picnic for young people seeking friendship in New York, the website and app has now launched all around the U.S., with hopes to expand internationally.
+Starting by organising a picnic for young people seeking friendship in New York, the website and app has now launched all around the US, with hopes to expand internationally.

 Advertisement